Ryan spent time in France as a teaching assistant. He has an interest in French history and architecture and likes to relay his knowledge.

 6 - Ferdinand de Lesseps' Sea-Level Panama Canal

-The French diplomat and financier Ferdinand de Lesseps had already built the Suez Canal in Egypt when in 1879 an international conference presided over by him met in Paris voted in factor of building another canal—this one to pierce the Panama isthmus, largely along the route of the Panama Railroad, and to enable oceanic transport across the very heart of the Americas.
+The French diplomat and financier Ferdinand de Lesseps had already built the Suez Canal in Egypt when in 1879 an international conference presided over by him met in Paris and voted in favor of building another canal—this one to pierce the Panama isthmus, largely along the route of the Panama Railroad, and to enable oceanic transport across the very heart of the Americas.
 Like the Suez Canal, this would be a sea-level canal, but with some assets which might seem to make it more appealing to construct on the face of it—a significantly shorter distance to cross, and if the jungle climate of Panama might be forbidding, the Suez Canal was built in the burning scorching heat of the Sinai Desert.
 But the problems were far more extensive on the Panama side: unlike the Suez, where the canal was essentially just a ditch through a flat desert, in Panama, there were mountains, and at the lowest point there was still 110 meters high of unstable earth to excavate.
 Up to 120 million cubic meters of earth would have to be excavated—nearly twice that of Suez.
 And this could very well have been an underestimate, given that the unstable nature of the earth and constant collapses required for the canal's sides to be continually widened.
 Rivers would have to be diverted so as to not flow through, such as the Chagres—which wasn't ever solved, and yet the Chagres would flood in massive quantities at times of the year and potentially destroy the canal if not dealt with, and yet the dam project was impractical.
 The climate was forbidding, with tropical diseases like yellow fever and malaria— these had been brutal reapers of empires and their builders for centuries.
 The French entered the construction for the canal with foolish, unjustified optimism and excessively low cost and time projections.
 Engineering parties had been sent even before the 1879 conference and had reported back in favor of the locks canal: they were ignored.

 Tidal currents on the South side, ie. the Pacific, are very intense, and this would result in potential major current problems for ships navigating through it, and require a tidal lock - meaning that even a sea-level canal would still require a lock, even if less than a canal with locks.
-In the present day, the mildly different sea levels of the Atlantic and Pacific would probably be a problem too, given that it would lead to a constant flow through the canal and hence a significant invasive species problem - but this would of course, not have been any real problem for 1880s planners.
+In the present day, the mildly different sea levels of the Atlantic and Pacific would probably be an ecological problem too, given that it would lead to a constant flow through the canal and hence a significant invasive species problem - but this would of course, not have been any real problem for 1880s planners.
 But environmental problems would prove a terrible obstacle nevertheless - up to 40,000 laborers, mostly afro-Caribbean workers, were assembled - and 22,000 would die, with 5,000 being French citizens.

 The miracle about the French Panama Canal was that it was approved and went through, when the nature of the engineering challenges meant that it should have been cancelled or modified from the beginning.
 Other projects like the Tour Maginot or the Phare du Monde look deeply impractical—but they were never approved, never went forward with construction.
 In Lessep's sea level Panama Canal, the halo surrounding Lessep after his successful completion of Suez, uncritical acceptance, and bribes to important politicians to support it, helped lead to a costly - and murderous, boondoggle.